Ceuta: Morocco restricts movement of migrants into Spanish enclave | DW | 19.05.2021

 Thousands of migrants spent the night in shelters after arriving in the Spanish city.
-Spain and the EU are pointing the finger at the Moroccan border authorities.
+Spain and the EU are pointing fingers at the Moroccan border authorities.

 The 85,000-strong Spanish city of Ceuta faced record numbers of migrant arrivals over the past two days